Monoculture

 In agriculture, monoculture is the practice of growing one crop species in a field at a time.
-Monoculture is widely used in intensive farming and in organic farming: both a 1,000-hectare cornfield and a 10-ha field of organic kale are monocultures.
-Monoculture of crops has allowed farmers to increase efficiency in planting, managing, and harvesting, mainly by facilitating the use of machinery in these operations, but monocultures can also increase the risk of diseases or pest outbreaks.
-Diversity can be added both in time, as with a crop rotation or sequence, or in space, with a polyculture or intercropping (see table below).
+Monocultures increase ease and efficiency in planting, managing, and harvesting crops short-term, often with the help of machinery.
+However, monocultures are more susceptible to diseases or pest outbreaks long-term due to localized reductions in biodiversity and nutrient depletion.
+Crop diversity can be added both in time, as with a crop rotation or sequence, or in space, with a polyculture or intercropping.